Veritas solutions focus on information, not infrastructure. Our comprehensive

 Veritas has a zero-tolerance policy and expects all employees and contractors to be aware of the implications of violating any aspect of human-trafficking related activities.
 Employees and contractors can report potential violations of this policy to Veritas EthicsLine.

 The US Securities and Exchange Commission ("SEC") adopted a rule under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act that requires companies to disclose whether the products they manufacture or contract to manufacture contain conflict minerals that originated in the Democratic Republic of the Congo (DRC) or other Covered Countries.
 We support the aims and objectives of the US legislation on the supply of conflict minerals as stated in our Veritas Conflict Minerals Policy.

 To underscore this commitment, we have also:

-Veritas’ approach to addressing conflict minerals issues in our supply chain aligns with the Conflict-Free Sourcing Initiative (CFSI), led by the EICC and the Global e-Sustainability Initiative.
-We require our suppliers to complete the CFSI’s Conflict Minerals Reporting Template (CMRT), which identifies mineral country of origin and the smelters and refiners being utilized.
+Veritas’ approach to addressing conflict minerals issues in our supply chain aligns with the Conflict-Free Sourcing Initiative (CFSI), led by the RBA and the Global e-Sustainability Initiative.
+We require our suppliers to complete the CFSI’s Conflict Minerals Reporting Template (CMRT), which identifies the mineral country of origin and the smelters and refiners utilised.
 The Template also facilitates the identification of new smelters and refiners that should undergo an independent third-party audit to verify that they are “conflict-free”.

 For more information please visit our Veritas Conflict Minerals Report.